 Accuracy and reliability

 The survey offers information sourced directly from graduates, and this report explores the extent to which this can be relied upon as accurate.
 While no social survey can offer the individual-level precision of an administrative data source, the scope of topics in Graduate Outcomes is much broader than such sources.
 Graduate Outcomes’ sample size and response rate is much larger than for other surveys.
 We have found the data to be representative of the population for most statistical purposes.
 Our decision not to weight the data during the first year of publication was based on rigorous research reviewed by our peers.
-We have since commissioned an external study to evaluate whether weighting should be applied during the second year.
-Our contractor has come to a similar conclusion to us, and hence we have determined that no weights will be required.
+We have since commissioned an external study during the second year to evaluate whether weighting should be applied, and our contractor likewise concluded that there would be no advantage to weighting our data.
+A full-scale review assessing the need for weighting will now take place every five years, though surveillance activity will be carried out on an annual basis to see if there is any potential evidence to suggest that this date may need to be brought forward.

 Many users wish to analyse sub-samples of data about graduates.
 Sample sizes are important when using disaggregated data.
 Analysts should consider the sample sizes, and any uncertainty that generates.
 HESA has published confidence intervals on key data tabulations to assist in understanding how reliable the data is.
 This quality report also explains sources of known or potential bias we have identified, to help analysts decide how they should use the data, safely.
 We offer specific advice around using the data for regional or sub-regional geographic analysis.
 We also describe our survey instrument and processing approach in detail.
 One such section explains the creation of occupational and industrial classifications, and our high confidence in what has been produced.